-Our upcoming 5778 Scholar in Residence, Zohar scholar Daniel Matt, will be leading educational programs January 19-20, 2018.
+Our upcoming scholar, Rabbi Daniel Nevins, will be leading educational programs February 8-9, 2019.

 Marilyn Bierman, z”l, sponsored an annual Scholar in Residence at Congregation Beth Shalom in memory of her husband, Edwin L. Bierman, z”l, over a period of 18 years, until the time of her passing in 2014.
 Her donations towards the Scholar in Residence program alone totaled over $150,000.
 In addition, Ed and Marilyn Bierman commissioned and donated a beautiful Sefer Torah, which was the basis for much learning during the time of its creation (1998-99) as well as every year thereafter.
 Marilyn also served as president of the school board and on the Board of Directors very early on in the synagogue’s formation and both she and Ed were instrumental in the initial formative years of the synagogue